 MIMO (Multiple Input Multiple Output)

 A key radio access feature for LTE is MIMO.
-The data streams going in and out of antenna in radio channel is used to for beamforming and transmit diversity.
+The data streams going in and out of antenna in radio channel forms beam and transmit diversity.
 The diversity will result in low correlation of fading and this could be used for receive and transmit diversity.
 Better reception could be generated by sending simultaneously the copies of the same data through the channel and receiving using multiple antennas.
 MIMO provides spatial multiplexing i.e. sending different data streams transmitted in parallel over separate antennas.
 MIMO could be used to increase the throughput.
 As per the need 2 x 2, 4 x 2, or 4 x 4 antennas could be used in LTE deployment.